-6 Guideline for future campaigns
+7 Guideline for future campaigns

 During the analysis of the profile no major, but two minor, issues has been found.
 Both minor issues are regarding the attitude of the aircraft during data collection, and thus the orientation of the antenna relative to the scattering surface.
-Approximate half the waveforms have been rejected due to roll maneuvers greater than $\pm 1^{\circ}$ and heavy loading of the aircraft lowered the tail resulting in a 1.5° forward pointing antenna.
+Approximate half the waveforms have been rejected due to roll maneuvers greater than $\pm 1^{\circ}$ and heavy loading of the aircraft lowered the tail resulting in a $1.5^{\circ}$ forward pointing antenna.

-- Pilots should be briefed about the sensitivity of the orientation of the antenna with respect to the scattering surface, and possibilities to avoid roll maneuvers should be discussed. - Transit flights over ocean should be planned as straight and HAM data should be acquired during that period. - Transit flights over land should allow data collection over inland waters if possible. - The data collection should cover the transition between land and ocean when possible. - Ground tracks and timing for Envisat (and CryoSat-2 when launched) during the entire field period should be obtained to allow opportunity under-flight.
+- Pilots should be briefed about the sensitivity of the orientation of the antenna with respect to the scattering surface, and possibilities to avoid roll maneuvers should be discussed. - Transit flights over ocean should be planned as straight and HAM data should be acquired during that period. - Transit flights over land should allow data collection over inland waters if possible. - The data collection should cover the transition between land and ocean when possible. - Ground tracks and timing for Envisat (and CryoSat-2 when launched) during the entire field period should be obtained to allow opportunity under-flight. - Processing should be optimized to reject beams far from nadir.